kalmiallc/oi-match-attestation-server/README.md

 Welcome to Flare verifier server template.

 This template can be used to implement an verifier server that implements the required features for adding new attestation types.
-Read mora about adding attestation types and state connector protocol in the [docs page](https://docs.flare.network/tech/state-connector/) or directly in the [reference repo](link when we publish TODO:)
+Read mora about adding attestation types and State Connector Protocol in the [docs page](https://docs.flare.network/tech/state-connector/) or directly in the [State Connector Protocol reference repo](https://gitlab.com/flarenetwork/state-connector-protocol/)

 This template was created using [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.